BeatyPete/PasswordGen/README.md

 ##Mockup
 ![mockup](/mockup.png)

 Another one nighter.
 This one should be fully complete.
-The only thing is that I made the generate password button start the script to select the criteria, but when specifically loading the github page on google chrome the button no longer functioned.
-On firefox the github page worked fine and even pulling up the index.html file on chrome worked.
-So I just ended up starting the script as soon as the page loads.
+Press the generate password button to select criteria.
+Put in a number for length and answer y for yes or n for no for which characters you want in the password.
+Password prints automatically to page once all criteria have been selected.